mpezzi/seed/README.md

 * Basic services integration with the seed_service module.
 * Supports time limited seeds.
 * Supports expirations on found seeds.
-* Supports re-cultivation of seeds so they can be found again, or they can be removed from circulation after dropping.
+* Supports replanting of seeds so they can be found again, or they can be removed from circulation after dropping.
 * Supports use of taxonomy to categories seeds.

 ## Note: